INWTlab/rsync/README.md

 ### Deleting

-`removeFile()` deletes an entry in the destination folder, of the rsync daemon. `entryName` defines the name of the entry.
+`removeFile()` deletes an entry in the destination folder, of the rsync daemon. `fileName` defines the name of the entry.

 ```
-rsync::removeFile(con, entryName = "z.Rdata")
+rsync::removeFile(con, fileName = "z.Rdata")
 ```

 `removeAllFiles()` deletes all entries in the destination folder of `con`.